History of Mongolia: Ancient period

 The area of modern Mongolia has been inhabited by groups of nomads since ancient times.
 The ancient population had a nomadic and hunter lifestyle and lived fairly undisturbed.
-While most of Central Eurasia had a fairly similar nomadic lifestyle where moving in and around national boundaries and mixing with different settlements was common, the situation in the Mongolian steppes was unique because migration was limited by natural barriers such as the Altai Mountains in the west, the Gobi Desert in the south and the freezing wastelands of Siberia in the north, all unsuitable for nomads.
+While most of Central Eurasia had a fairly similar nomadic lifestyle where moving in and around national boundaries and mixing with different settlements was common, the Mongolian steppes were a unique environment because migration was limited by natural barriers such as the Altai Mountains in the west, the Gobi Desert in the south and the freezing wastelands of Siberia in the north, all unsuitable for nomads.
 These greatly limited migrations, although they also kept out invaders.
 The clans in Mongolia only allied with other Mongolian clans, with which they shared the same language, religion, and way of life.
 This would later be a huge advantage in uniting the people in Mongolia against the threat of the expanding Chinese empires.
 There were repeated conflicts with the Chinese dynasties of Shang and especially Zhou, which had begun conquering and enslaving the Mongolic people in an expansive drift.
 During the Warring States period (475–221 BC) in China, the northern states of Zhao, Yan, and Qin had begun to encroach into and conquer parts of southern Mongolia.
 By the time the Qin dynasty had united all of China's kingdoms into one empire in the 3rd century BC, the Xiongnu confederacy had formed in the Mongolian plains, transforming all of the independent clans into one single state that reassured their safety and independence from an expanding Qin.